UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Summary

 Egyptian-UJaen is the first dependency treebank created for the morphosyntactic annotation of pre-Coptic Egyptian.
-Its current state (UD v2.15) consists of 1,573 sentences and 14,650 words manually annotated from texts written in Old Egyptian, mainly from the Pyramid Texts.
+Its current state (UD v2.17) consists of 2,347 sentences and 24,375 tokens manually annotated from texts written in Old Egyptian, mainly from the Pyramid Texts.

 # Introduction

 The Egyptian-UJaen treebank (henceforth EUJA treebank) contains a corpus of Egyptian texts manually annotated at the University of Jaén following the Tübingen transcription system (see below).
 It aims to contribute to the Universal Dependencies (UD) project and to the PARSEME corpora of multiword expressions in order to compare Egyptian morphosyntactic features with those from other languages.
 The EUJA treebank started as UD release 2.14 with 5,515 words and 707 sentences.
 It contained Old Egyptian multiword expressions and sentences from the Pyramid Texts (see list of sources, below).
 The systematic annotation of the Pyramid Texts begins with EUJA-44.
-The Unas Pyramid Texts were annotated in the EUJA treebank for the UD release 2.15.
+Unas's Pyramid Texts were annotated in the EUJA treebank for the UD release 2.15, and Teti's Pyramid Texts for the UD release 2.16.
+Annotation of Pepi I's Pyramid Texts began for the UD release 2.17.
+Data exploration in these texts can be carried out using [GrewPT](https://grew.fr/grew_match/pt/)

 The treebank will contain texts from various historical stages: Old Egyptian, Middle Egyptian, Late Egyptian and Demotic.
 For an overall description of these linguistic stages, see the [Language Page for